-"To the church of God that is in Garden City, to those that are sanctified in Christ Jesus, called as saints, together with all those who in every place call on the name of our Lord Jesus Christ, both their Lord and ours: Grace to you and peace from God our Father and the Lord Jesus Christ."
+"To the church of God that is in Clinton Hill, to those that are sanctified in Christ Jesus, called as saints, together with all those who in every place call on the name of our Lord Jesus Christ, both their Lord and ours: Grace to you and peace from God our Father and the Lord Jesus Christ."
 (1 Corinthians 1:2).

-So may the apostle Paul have written to this church, Christ Church in Garden City, New York.
+So may the apostle Paul have written to this church, The Church of St Luke and St Matthew.
 Paul understood that those who are sanctified in Christ Jesus are saints, and worthy to be remembered as such.
 Paul was writing to the people of the church of Corinth but he could have been very well writing to you today.

 Today is the feast of All Saints, a day when we remember and celebrate all the saints who through the ages have taken to heart their baptismal vows and lived lives worthy of the promises of Christ.
-Today also we especially welcome Drew Elianna Colon as a new saint into the body of Christ.
+Today also we will especially welcome Eliana Giselle Edwards as a new saint into the body of Christ.
 It is through our baptism that we are sanctified in Christ Jesus and sealed with the Holy Spirit.
 It is through baptism that we start the journey to become what we are, as Paul implied.